Joexv/joexv.github.io/projects/project-3.md

 summary: A toolkit for end users to fix their mistakes
 ---

-Coworkers being frustrating, asking you to restart their printers every five minutes?
+Tired of constantly being interrupted by coworkers asking you to troubleshoot their printers every five minutes?
+I certainly was.
+That's why I developed a simple solution: the MayDay Button.
-Well mine were.
-So I came up with a simple solution.
-One button to solve all issues.

-If you're like me and hate it when you get asked to do the same degrading task every five minutes, by coworkers who couldn't care less about your time.
-Then the MayDay-Button is for you.

-The MayDay Button is setup to allow end users to run the typical commands you as their IT guy might have to run if you are troubleshooting.
-For example: you have a recipte printer plugged into your POS that is always acting up.
-One day it decides it doesn't want to print after a jam, or maybe it just hates you.
-The MayDay button will automatically reset all printer related tasks, spools, and does it's best to notify the end user that, 'Hey.
-Maybe, it's out of paper.
-And when you replaced it you never closed its popup telling you, that you were out of paper.'
-In doing so it aims to help teach the user to not rely solely on calling you when you are out with your family enjoying a nice day off.
-Go enjoy yourself!
-Let the MayDay button do the boring work for you!

-Featuring an always on-screen button that simply says "MAYDAY!", even the most simple of minds can use it!
-Three big configurable buttons.
-Have a different POS program that always freezes like mine?
-Easy to swap over.
-Just a few changes in the source!
-Don't use Adobe?
-Lucky duck.
-Change it to what ever PDF program you do use!

-The MayDay Button boasts many other features for you as an IT nerd.
-Run preconfigured commands through a local TCP connection right frrom your office!
-Never worry about getting up again!
-See someone doing something stupid?
-Send a notification straight to their register with just the click of a button!
-Get SMS messages right to your phone notifying you of important events on the register, such as 'Battery is low', 'HDD/SSD is dying', 'Someone tried to close the MayDayButton!', and many more.
-Open up a private slack chat right on the register in order to communicate with the user if you're off site.
+If you're like me and find it frustrating to be pulled away from your tasks by repetitive and menial requests, the MayDay Button is your saving grace.
+Designed to empower end users to resolve common IT issues themselves, this intuitive button executes essential troubleshooting commands with just a single click.

+Imagine dealing with a stubborn receipt printer that refuses to cooperate.
+With the MayDay Button, users can reset printer tasks, clear spools, and even receive helpful notifications to address common issues, such as low paper levels.
+It's about teaching self-reliance and freeing up your time to enjoy the moments that matter.

+Featuring a user-friendly interface with an unmistakable "MAYDAY!" button, even the least tech-savvy individuals can navigate its functionality effortlessly.
+Plus, with three customizable buttons, adapting to different software environments is a breeze.

+But the MayDay Button doesn't stop there.
+As an IT professional, you'll appreciate its advanced features, including remote command execution via local TCP connection, instant notifications for critical events, and seamless communication through private Slack chats – all accessible directly from the workstation.

+Say goodbye to constant interruptions and reclaim your time with the MayDay Button – your ultimate tool for streamlining IT support and empowering end users to troubleshoot with confidence (and safety).

 <hr>

-Source: <a href="https://github.com/Joexv/MayDay-Button"><i class="large github icon "></i>MayDayButton</a>
+Source: <a href="https://github.com/Joexv/MayDay-Button"><i class="large github icon "></i>Github</a>